What is a Business Deduction? The Basics Every Business Owner Should Know.

 Training and education are deductible if they meet these requirements:

+Marketing materials, staging, photography, and signage expenses can quickly add up for Real Estate Professionals.
 In addition to these, costs of a website and any TOMA (Top Of Mind Awareness) campaigns that you may be running can also increase this area of expense.
+It is incredibly important to take time OUT of your business to work ON your business and keep a detailed record of your expenses monthly.

 Over the years we’ve seen many Real Estate Professionals spend much more in this category than they realized because they were not keeping tabs on their expenses and were only keeping a “running total” in their head.
+When sitting down to pull their expenses together, they were shocked by how much they had been spending.

+Make the time to pull your information together on a regular basis and be judicious in your spending.
 The adage of “you have to spend money to make money” can be true but being wise in your expenditures is key.

 Real Estate Professionals could almost start a blog about the things they see as they travel!
 You folks spend a lot of time behind the wheel in your neighborhoods and regions.
 And those miles add up FAST!